JohannHugon/RoMA/README.md

 For our usage, we need to limit application to only one path at the time.
 To do this we implement a small kernel patch to make the splitting depending on PID and not on source/destination server.

+More information can be found in the extended abstract of our demonstration at SIGCOMM.'22 Proceedings of the SIGCOMM '22 Poster and Demo Sessions : https://doi.org/10.1145/3546037.3546055

 ## Requirements
 To use this project you need :
 - Network card which use ATH9K DRIVER (tested with Qualcomm Atheros QCA9377)